Dari

-As defined in the Constitution of Afghanistan, it is one of the two official languages of Afghanistan; the other is Pashto.
-Dari is the most widely spoken language in Afghanistan and the native language of approximately 40–45% of the population.
+As defined in the 2004 Constitution of Afghanistan, Dari is one of the two official languages of Afghanistan; the other is Pashto.
+Dari is the most widely spoken language in Afghanistan and the native language of approximately 25–55% of the population.
 Dari serves as the lingua franca of the country and is understood by up to 78% of the population.

-Dari served as the preferred literary and administrative language among non-native speakers, such as the Pashtuns and Mughals, for centuries before the rise of modern nationalism.
-Also, like Iranian Persian and Tajiki Persian, Dari Persian is a continuation of Middle Persian, the official religious and literary language of the Sassanian Empire (224–651 AD), itself a continuation of Old Persian, the language of the Achaemenids (550–330 BC).
+Dari Persian served as the preferred literary and administrative language among non-native speakers, such as the Turco-Mongol peoples including the Mughals, for centuries before the rise of modern nationalism.
+Also, like Iranian Persian and Tajiki Persian, Dari Persian is a continuation of Middle Persian, the official religious and literary language of the Sasanian Empire (224–651 AD), itself a continuation of Old Persian, the language of the Achaemenids (550–330 BC).
 In historical usage, Dari refers to the Middle Persian court language of the Sassanids.

 Etymology

 Dari is a name given to the New Persian language since the 10th century, widely used in Arabic (compare Al-Estakhri, Al-Muqaddasi and Ibn Hawqal) and Persian texts.

 Since 1964, it has been the official name in Afghanistan for the Persian spoken there.
 In Afghanistan, Dari refers to a modern dialect form of Persian that is the standard language used in administration, government, radio, television, and print media.
 Because of a preponderance of Dari native speakers, who normally refer to the language as Farsi (فارسی, "Persian"), it is also known as "Afghan Persian" in some Western sources.